Town-Owned Open Spaces

 The FEMA grant process required the Town to do an extensive Benefit Cost Analysis (BCA) for the proposed project.
 The Town hired Ken Goettel and Associates to perform this required BCA.
 The BCA found that the proposed project would result in a 5:1 benefit-to-cost ratio.
 In other words, the analysis found that every dollar spent on the project had the potential to avoid the risk of $5 in wildfire property.

-Based on this analysis, and the submitted grant application, FEMA notified its intent to fund the Town's grant project.
+Based on this analysis, and the submitted grant application, FEMA funded the Town's grant project.
 Hillsborough was the only agency in California to receive a Pre-Disaster Mitigation Grant Award from FEMA in 2008.

 Open Space Management in Lieu of Naturally Occurring Fires